 Provide a good practice to children of 4th grade and 5th grade, in specifying the amount of something by using appropriate quantifiers that answer the question "how much" or "how many" with this pdf worksheet.

-Children of grade 3, grade 4 and grade 5 will get a fair idea of the meaning and usage of commonly used determiners like; a little, a few, many, plenty of, etc. with this fill-in-the-blank exercise worksheet.
+Children will get a fair idea of the meaning and usage of commonly used determiners like; a little, a few, many, plenty of, etc. with this fill in the blank exercise worksheet.

 How do you tell if you must use the determiner few, several, a couple of, some or many when quantifying countable nouns?
-5th grade students rewrite sentences using quantifiers in this pdf.
+Grade 5 students rewrite sentences using quantifiers in this pdf.

-Understanding the context, our 6th grade learners learn to choose and use one of the appropriate determiners; this, their, second, another, or a couple of, etc. provided in the word box, in sentences.
+Understanding the context, our elementary school learners learn to choose and use one of the appropriate determiners; this, their, second, another, or a couple of, etc. provided in the word box, in sentences.

-Make use of this exercise to provide kids with a great opportunity to eliminate any ambiguity in the appropriate use of numerals as determiners, with this interesting worksheet pdf for 2nd grade children.
+Make use of this exercise to provide kids with a great opportunity to eliminate any ambiguity in the appropriate use of numerals as determiners, with this interesting worksheetpdf for 2nd grade, 3rd grade, and 4th grade children.

 Know more about the words that appear before determiners as the name suggests, and modify the noun phrase.
 The exercise focuses on understanding the role and usage of predeterminers in sentences.